aredn/documentation/arednHow-toGuides/local-software-source.rst

   cd /var/www/html/arednSoftware
   ./afs/misc/collect.py  .  ./afs/www/

-Now your local AREDN |trade| software source is configured to serve its files to any local nodes which want to update their firmware from your repository.
+Now your local AREDN® software source is configured to serve its files to any local nodes which want to update their firmware from your repository.

 Next make these files available to network nodes via your web server.
 The steps for accomplishing this task will vary based on the specific web server software you are using.
 For example, using the `Apache Web Server <https://en.wikipedia.org/wiki/Apache_HTTP_Server>`_, you could store the software files under the web server's *DocumentRoot* (as in the example above) or you could create an *Alias* to allow web access to parts of the filesystem that are not under the Apache *DocumentRoot* (as described `here <https://http d.apache.org/docs/2.4/urlmapping.html>`_).
 Once the software has been made available via the web server, you should be able to enter that URL in a web browser to see the entire software tree as shown in the example below.